 - Reduction in Labor Costs and Increase in Production Rates

 - Reduced cleaning – residues not polymerized or eliminated;

 - Aesthetic / shiny joints.

-The use of nitrogen highly on depends upon the application and strongly recommended for class 3 products like automotive, Defense & aerospace, Medical types of equipment etc. where human life risk is associated, and high-quality products are mandatory.soldering in nitrogen atmosphere will help to contribute wider process window.
+The use of nitrogen highly depends upon the application and strongly recommended for class 3 products like automotive, Defense & Aerospace, Medical types of equipment, etc. where human life risk is associated, and high-quality products are mandatory. soldering in the nitrogen atmosphere will help to contribute to a wider process window.

 However, Use of Nitrogen in Reflow soldering adds some cost but considering the long-term saving due to high quality and the sound solder joint with less repair/rework it can be managed and ultimately leads to the profitability of any organization.
 Nitrogen in Reflow soldering